Record delete requests (UI Workflow) record-delete

 Prerequisites prerequisites

 Deleting records requires a working understanding of how identity fields function in Experience Platform.
-Specifically, you must know the primary identity values of the entities whose records you want to delete, depending on the dataset (or datasets) you are deleting them from.
+Specifically, you must know the identity namespace values of the entities whose records you want to delete, depending on the dataset (or datasets) you are deleting them from.

 • Adobe Experience Platform Identity Service: Bridges identities across devices and systems, linking datasets together based on the identity fields defined by the XDM schemas they conform to.